-The first step to helping patients live with chronic illnesses is helping to support their own personal management of this.
-If patients can manage their own illness, this is a great place to start.
-Patients are given the tools and plans to keep their condition under control, helping ensure their condition doesn’t worsen and they avoid experiencing further complications.
+The first step to effective caring for residents living with chronic illnesses is helping them to support their own personal management of this.
+If residents can manage their own illness, this is a great place to start.
+The right tools and plans should be provided to keep conditions under control, helping ensure things don’t worsen and avoiding further complications.

-A great example of this is Diabetes II.
-If patients are supported in relation to managing their blood sugar levels, they are more likely to avoid serious complications that they might be susceptible too if managed poorly.
-The management of such a condition will play a huge impact in the quality of life that patient is able to live.
-In this example, focusing on the diet and exercise throughout the day, may mean a patient requires less medication, or at the very least, avoids putting their blood sugar into dangerous levels.
+A great example of this is type 2 diabetes.
+If residents are supported in relation to managing their blood sugar levels, they are more likely to avoid serious complications that they might be susceptible too if managed poorly.
+The management of such a condition will play a huge impact in the quality of life that resident is able to live.
+In this example, focusing on the diet and exercise throughout the day, may mean an individual requires less medication, or at the very least, avoids putting their blood sugar into dangerous levels.

-A Person-Centred Care approach is the best way to ensure each patient is supported in a way that works for them.
-Some patients will simply need reminding to take medication, while others may need more interaction and engagement.
-Some chronic illnesses may need nursing staff to physically help them in/out of bed, or help support them during activities.
+A person-centred care approach is the best way to ensure each person is supported in a way that works for them.
+Some residents will simply need reminding to take medication, while others may need more interaction and engagement.
+Some chronic illnesses may need nursing staff to physically help them in or out of bed, or help support them during activities.

-Having care that empowers patients and offers the level of support required, means patients get the type of care they need.
-Utilising care home software and digital care records means those working in care homes can easily record and communicate the management of each patient’s daily routine and chronic illness.
-This means the care for each patient is seamless from day to day.
-This data can also help illustrate patterns and potential issues that may be arising.
-This leads to proactive decision making to help ensure the patient’s wellbeing is at the forefront of any decision.
+Utilising care home software and digital care records enables care workers to easily record and communicate the management of each resident’s daily routine and chronic illness.
+This means the care for each individual is seamless from day-to-day.
+This data can also help illustrate patterns and potential issues that may arise.
+This leads to proactive decision-making to help ensure the resident’s wellbeing is at the forefront of the service.

-If we use our Diabetes II example again, by keeping a health record and daily routine of patients, a carer may spot that their involvement in activities has slowly decreased over the month and this may mean their chronic illness isn’t being managed as effectively as before.
+If we use our type 2 diabetes example again, by keeping a health record and daily routine of residents, a carer may spot that their involvement in activities has slowly decreased over the month and this may mean their chronic illness isn’t being managed as effectively as before.
 As a result, the carer can be proactive in ensuring the condition is being managed effectively going forward.

 Chronic Illness Management & Care Coordination

-Some chronic illnesses will get worse, even if the patient has followed their personal management care plan.
-In this instance, it is about ensuring the patient has access to all the relevant resources to getting better.
+Some chronic illnesses will get worse, even if the individual has followed their personal management care plan.
+In this scenario, it’s about ensuring they have access to all the relevant resources to getting better.

-A vital role for care homes, is being able to effective communicate patient records to other health professionals and organisations.
+An increasing role for care homes is being able to effectively communicate resident records to other health professionals and organisations.
 Chronic illnesses can often be hard to treat due to the complexities of these illnesses in conjunction with other health problems/circumstances.
-This means care homes need to be able to send vital patient data to specialists and other health professionals as and when it is required.
-This illustrates the importance of adopting comprehensive patient records in care homes that offer practical ways of sharing and using the data.
+Care homes need to be equipped to send vital resident data to specialists and other health professionals as and when required.

 Chronic Illnesses and CareDocs